Shawn Royer, Director (she/her)

 Breann's compositions and arrangements have been performed by various ensembles around the Midwest including ensembles at Missouri Southern State University, the University of Indianapolis Handbell Choir, the 65th Street Klezmorim, as well as many high school and middle school groups.

-Some of Breann's SYO duties include; directing the Handbell Choir and the Adaptive Percussion Ensemble, maintaining the website and social medias, grant writing, creating promotional materials, and overseeing the College Internship Program.
+Some of Breann's SYO duties include; directing the Handbell Choir, Ukulele Ensemble, and the Adaptive Percussion Ensemble, maintaining the website and social medias, grant writing, creating promotional materials, and overseeing the College Internship Program.

 Breann performs regularly throughout the Indy area, teaches private lessons and sectionals at local schools, techs for marching bands, and composes and arranges music for small groups, band/orchestra, and handbells.

 Lexie Signor, Artistic Director (she/they)

 Lexie Signor is a lifelong musician and music educator hailing from Northern Michigan.
 She holds a degree as a Bachelor of Music Education, and several advanced degrees- Master of Music in Trumpet Performance, Master of Music in Jazz Performance and Pedagogy and a Doctorate (ABD) in Brass performance from the Jacobs School of Music in Bloomington, Indiana.

 In addition to being a dynamic and engaging clinician, conductor, composer/arranger and classroom instructor, she is also an active freelancer; Lexie has performed with Adele, Keith Urban and the DIVA jazz orchestra among many others.
 Her recent performance endeavors include an upcoming Trumpet Solo collaboration with Composer Robert Paterson, performances of her arrangements by the Virtual Trumpet Ensemble, as well as remaining a top-call studio musician in the greater Indianapolis Area for Hal Leonard and various independent artists.